aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 In addition to using the ganache simulator, you can also use the Ethereum test network such as Ropsten (you need to apply for a free test token).

-Before running the PlatONE Demo, you need to install the PlatONE node, as well as smart contract compilation and deployment tools.
-PlatONE source code and tools can visit this website: https://platone.wxblockchain.com
+Before running the PlatONE Demo, you need to install the PlatONE node, as well as smart contract compilation and deployment tools,could visit this website: https://platone.wxblockchain.com  .

 Before running the FISCO-BCOS Demo, you need to install the FISCO-BCOS node and contract deployment.
 FISCO-BCOS source code and installation and deployment steps can visit this website: https://fisco-bcos-documentation.readthedocs.io